-If you have been issued with a penalty notice, you have 28 days in which to pay or appeal the penalty notice to avoid additional charges.
-Please read carefully the information provided on the infringement and follow the instructions
+If you have been issued with a penalty infringement notice, you have 21 days in which to pay or appeal the penalty infringement notice to avoid additional charges.

 To be eligible to use a loading zone, your vehicle must fall into one of the following three categories: